GfSE/CoCoML-Pages/Vocabulary/01_CoCoML-Vocabulary.md

 ---
 title: "CoCoML Vocabulary"
 layout: default
-parent: Introduction
-nav_order: 01
+nav_order: 03
 ---

 # CoCoML - Controlled Vocabulary

+{: .highlight }
+_Note: This vocabulary is the very beginning and will be complemented step by step following the discussion in the interested community._

-Among the concepts offered by UML/SysML we will select those deemed relevant for overarching system modeling.
+Among the concepts offered by UML/SysML those deemed relevant for overarching system modeling will be selected.
 Different modeling languages use their own terminology - but share many concepts.
 The final goal is to put system information from difference sources into a common context.
 A common terminology is essential in all those cases.